What Are Dental Implants?

 Time is allowed for bone to heal and grow around the dental implant.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 A support post (abutment) is then placed on the dental implant and a new replacement tooth (crown) is placed on top of the abutment.
 In many cases a temporary replacement tooth can be attached to the dental implant immediately after it is placed.
 If all of your teeth are missing, a variety of treatment options are available to support the replacement teeth.

 Using the most recent advances in dental implant technology, Drs.
-Akers, Schalit, Thayer, and Hamilton are able to place single stage implants.
+Akers, Schalit, and Thayer are able to place single stage implants.
 These dental implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the dental implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
 Drs.
-Akers, Schalit, Thayer, and Hamilton will perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+Akers, Schalit, and Thayer will perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.

 Florida Oral & Facial Surgical Associates